kennytram/kennytram/README.md

 - 🎓 I have a **Bachelor's degree in Computer Science**

-- 🔭 I’m currently working on a personal project called **MockCord**
+- 🔭 I’m currently working on a community project called **Team Forward**

 - 🌱 I’m currently learning **WebRTC**